Have you ever been frustrated by a scene full of contrasts where a bright sky overpowers a darker foreground?

 CONS - more expensive as you need to purchase a holder to use them with and they can be more prone to breaking when dropped (although some filter brands like KASE Filters have developed shock resistant glass.

-I've used several different brands of filters and the brand I recommend most highly are KASE Filters.
-You can read my review of both their square and circular filters here: KASE Filters - the must have addition to your photography kit.
+I've used several different brands of filters over the years and so I feel like I'm qualified to have an opinion now!
+The brand I recommend most highly are KASE Filters.
+You can read my review of the KASE K9 K100 entry level kit here: KASE Filters - the must have addition to your photography kit.